Tri-colored Lakes at Mount Kelimutu, Flores

 How to get around

 You can rent a vehicle to get around from town to villages and the Kelimutu lakes, but you can also catch the public bus if you like.
-The rest can be covered by a foot of some light trekking and tough hiking.
+The rest can be covered by a foot of some light trekking and challenging hiking.

 Where to go nearby